 I am friendly, approachable and a personable person that is willing to listen and support parents and the school.
 In my free time, away from work I enjoy reading, music, gardening and running.

-Nick Black is a parent of the Livity School.
+Nick Black is a former parent of the Livity School.
 He is also head of the Middle School at Dulwich College and a teacher of History.
 He is a local resident.

 My name is David Burgess, and I became a Governor of The Livity School in October 2014.
 I currently work as Publishing Director of The Legal 500 Series, which assesses the capabilities of law firms and in-house counsel in over 110 countries.
 Having lived in Streatham for 17 years, I look forward to helping the school achieve its goals, work with the local community, and create the best opportunities for all the children.